RTann95/argocd-playground/guestbook/README.md

 # Guestbook

-This is taken from the example ArgoCD apps. https://github.com/argoproj/argocd-example-apps/blob/master/guestbook/
+This is based on the example ArgoCD app, Guestbook. https://github.com/argoproj/argocd-example-apps/blob/master/guestbook/